Neronus/CL-CUDD/README.md

 This is a fork of original CUDD using a modern common lisp convension, CFFI-Grovel and unit testing.

+Supported implementations: SBCL, CCL and ECL.

 Requirements: make, curl

-What is CUDD?
+What is BDDs and CUDD?
 -------------

+BDDs (Binary Decision Diagrams) are awesome datastructures that can compactly represent exponentially large number of datasets, as well as allowing the direct computation over the compressed representation (i.e. you do not have to decompress the datastructure in order to conduct addition and multiplication!)

 [CUDD](http://vlsi.colorado.edu/~fabio/CUDD/)
-is an implementation of Binary Decision Diagrams (BDDs) and Multi-Terminal Binary Decision Diagrams (MTBDDs or ADDs).
+is a famous implementation of BDDs and its relatives:
+Multi-Terminal Binary Decision Diagrams (MTBDDs or ADDs) and Zero-suppressed Decision Diagrams.

 For more information, see either [Wikipedia](http://en.wikipedia.org/wiki/Binary_decision_diagram)